ljeanner/azure-ipaas-workshop/docs/workshop.md

 3. Select the created product from the list and click on it.

 4. On the next screen, click on `+ Add API`.
-In the right-hand menu that appears, select the API `Orders API` (the one create on the step 1) and then click `Select`.
+In the right-hand menu that appears, select the API `Orders API` (the one created on the step 1) and then click `Select`.

    ![Product - Add an API](assets/lab3/part2-step4.jpg)